 Advanced, Gentle Specialty Care

 Dr. Barnett and the rest of our periodontal team offer a variety of non-surgical treatments, but we also know that many situations require a surgical approach.
 It could be as simple as making room for a restoration, or it might be as complex as replenishing the density of the jawbone.
-No matter the situation, we’ll do all we can to ensure a comfortable experience so that you can enjoy the ideal outcome.
+No matter the situation, we’ll do all we can to ensure a comfortable experience, so you can enjoy the ideal outcome.
 Call us today to learn more about our options for surgical periodontics in Dallas, TX.

-Why Choose Lincoln Park Periodontics for Surgical Periodontics?
+Why Choose Lincoln Park Periodontal and Dental Implant Group for Surgical Periodontics?

 - Current Treatments Using the Latest Technology